Tennessee State Route 15

 State Route 15 (SR 15) is a west-east route from Memphis to Monteagle.
-For much of its route it has an unsigned concurrency with U.S. Route 64.
+For much of its route, it has an unsigned concurrency with U.S. Route 64 (US 64).
 SR 15 does travel through the southern part of all three Grand Divisions of the state: West Tennessee, Middle Tennessee, and East Tennessee.

 Route description

 Shelby County

 SR 15 begins as a secondary highway in Shelby County in Northern Memphis at an interchange with SR 14 (Austin Peay Highway).
 It proceeds east to Bartlett and intersects US 70/US 79/US 64/SR 1, where it becomes the unsigned companion route of US 64 and becomes a primary highway.
 US 64/SR 15 then intersect SR 177 just before they have an interchange with I-40 (Exit 18) in Lakeland.
 They then go east and pass just north of Lenow before having an interchange with I-269 (Winfield Dunn Parkway/Memphis Outer Beltway) (Exit 15), in Eads.
-Not even a half mile away, they intersect with SR 205 before crossing into Fayette County.
+Less than 1/2 mi away, they intersect with SR 205 before crossing into Fayette County.

 Fayette County

 US 64/SR 15 then passes through Hickory Withe and has a junction with SR 196.
-They then enter Oakland and has an intersection with SR 194, before continuing east.
+They then enter Oakland and have an intersection with SR 194, before continuing east.
 They continue through rural farmland, passing by Glengary Lake.
 US 64/SR 15 then enter Somerville and have an intersection with SR 76 in downtown.
 They then pass through Laconia, where they cross over the Loosahatchie River, before crossing into Hardeman County.

 Hardeman County

-They then enter Whiteville, where US 64 Bus begins and goes east through downtown while US 64/SR 15 follow a new bypass to the south.
+They then enter Whiteville, where US 64 Business (US 64 Bus) begins and goes east through downtown while US 64/SR 15 follow a new bypass to the south.
 It also junctions with SR 179.
 They then meet up with the other end of US 64 Bus and go east to have an intersection with SR 100, before US 64/SR 15 leave Whitville and continue southeast.
 They then enter Bolivar and become concurrent with SR 18.
 They then enter downtown and have a junction with SR 125, with SR 18 splitting off and going north along that highway.
 US 64/SR 15 then leave Bolivar and continue east.
 They then go through some wooded areas, where they cross the Hatchie River, and pass through Hornsby before crossing into McNairy County.